Beech Creek Township, Pennsylvania

 Beech Creek Township is a township in Clinton County, Pennsylvania, United States.
 The population was 966 at the 2020 census.
+It was the location of unrealized proposal Project Ketch to explode a 24-kiloton nuclear device to create capacity for underground natural gas storage in 1964.

 Geography

 According to the United States Census Bureau, the township has a total area of 244.8 km2, of which 244.1 km2 is land and 0.6 km2, or 0.26%, is water.